paldhous/ucb/2016/dataviz/md_raw/class2.md

 This is where the much-maligned pie chart does have a role, although it is not the only option.
 Which of these two representations of an August 2014 poll of public opinion on President Barack Obama's job performance makes the differences between his approval ratings for difference policy areas easiest to read, the pie charts or the stacked column charts below?

 These graphics involve both comparison and composition -- a common situation in data journalism.
-Note also the use of color: The darker, more intense shade of blue serves to highlight the percentage of the public that approved of Obama's performance, while a neutral gray is used for the "unsures," to de-emphasize this category and draw attention to the difference between the size of the "approve" and "disapprove" values.

 ![](./img/class2_12.jpg)